1iveowl/CosmosResourceTokenBroker/README.md

 The steps you need to take to migrate are:

+1. Configure the Azure AD B2C Tenant.
+Specifically, three API's/scopes must be created and exposed and added to the API Permission.
-1. Create a Resource Token Broker and configure it so that operates seamlessly with your B2C Active Directory and your Cosmos DB.
+2. Implement a Resource Token Broker and configure it so that it operates seamlessly with your Azure AD B2C and your Cosmos DB.
 This repository offers the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker).
-2. Program your app to use MSAL for authentication.
+3. Program your app to use MSAL for authentication.
 This repository offers the [B2CAuthClient Library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/B2CAuthClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
-3. Program your app to read and write data to Cosmos DB utilizing the Resource Token Broker to facilitate secure access.
+4. Program your app to store data with Cosmos DB.
 This repository offers the [Cosmos Resource Token Client library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
-4. *[optional]* You might also want to consider implementing client/app side caching of the data/Cosmos documents, to support off-line scenarios, speed things up and to make your app less chatty on the internet.
+5. *[optional]* You might also want to consider implementing client/app side caching of the data/Cosmos documents, to support off-line scenarios, speed things up and to make your app less chatty on the internet.
 It all depends on the type of app of cause.
 AppCenter Data did offers some of this caching, primarily for the off-line scenarios.
 However, no such caching is offered here, but it might be worth taking a look at [Akavache](https://github.com/reactiveui/Akavache).

-If your are not migrating from AppCenter Auth and Data, i.e. starting afresh with Azure AD B2C and Azure Cosmos DB, you basically need to go through the same steps.
+If your are not migrating from AppCenter Auth and Data, bur rather starting afresh with Azure AD B2C and Azure Cosmos DB, you basically need to go through these same steps.

+#### Step 1: Configuring the Azure AD B2C Tenant
+... insert guiding steps ...

-#### Step 1: Implementing The Resource Token Broker
+#### Step 2: Implementing The Resource Token Broker

-The first thing you should do, is to create a HTTP Triggered Azure Function that will serve as your Resource Token Broker.
+The second step is to create a HTTP Triggered Azure Function that will serve as the Resource Token Broker, which will be providing tokens to users to facilitate secure access to only those documents in the Cosmos DB that are either either affiliated to the specific user or are shared among all users.

+Specifically, the Resource Token Broker grantes the user a set of tokens that give read-write permission to documents which are stored with a Partition Keys called `user-[Unique User Id]`, where the unique id of the user is provided by Azure AD B2C, as well as read-only access to documents stores with the partition key `shared`.

-*Note: You can also run your Resource Token Broker as an ASP.NET Core app, running in an App Service.
-The Resource Token Broker Service library here can easy accommodate such a scenario, however setting this up and configuring this is outside the scope of this guide, although the essential steps should not be that much different.*
+    Note: You can also run your Resource Token Broker as an ASP.NET Core app, running in an App Service.
+The Resource Token Broker Service library here can easy accommodate such a scenario too, however how to set this up is outside the scope of this guide, although the essential steps should not be that much different.

-The ingredients for getting the Resource Token Broker ready, running as an Azure Function, are included in this repository:

-1. The code for the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker).
+- This is the code for the [Resource Token Broker Service library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenBroker).
-2. The [Azure Function sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker) which shows you how to configure and use the Resource Token Broker Service.
+- This is a sample that shows how to use the Resource Token Broker library: [Azure Function sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/broker/AzureFunction.Broker) which shows you how to configure and use the Resource Token Broker Service.

-With this you are ready to create your own Azure Function based Resource Token Broker.

-When you've published your Azure Function and configured it as outlined in the just mentioned [guide](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/6f043ceb5c436e131f32d76256ab6caa508ec4f5/src/sample/broker/AzureFunction.Broker/CosmosResourceTokenBroker.cs#L23) then you'll need to configure the Resource Broker Service.

-In the sample, configuration is defined as Azure Function Application Settings that are read when the [function is instantiated](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/6f043ceb5c436e131f32d76256ab6caa508ec4f5/src/sample/broker/AzureFunction.Broker/CosmosResourceTokenBroker.cs#L26).
+In the sample, the settings needed to configure the Resource Token Broker is defined as Azure Function Application Settings that are read when the [function is instantiated](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/6f043ceb5c436e131f32d76256ab6caa508ec4f5/src/sample/broker/AzureFunction.Broker/CosmosResourceTokenBroker.cs#L26).

-When running your Azure Function in your emulator on your local developer machine those settings are read from the file 'local.settings.json' in your project.
-This file should look something like this:
+When running your Azure Function in your emulator on your local developer machine those settings are read from the file `local.settings.json` in your project.
+This file will look something like this:

 ```json
 {